 Head of Practice Area - Serious Injuries

-A spinal injury can disrupt your life, and that of those around you, in an unimaginable way.
-The level of disability and the level of independence that can be achieved will help inform whether the accommodation is suitable.
+A spinal cord or other life changing injury can disrupt your life, and that of those around you in an unimaginable way.
+The level of disability and the level of independence that can be achieved will determine what accommodation is suitable.

 This involves assessment as to whether the accommodation allows sufficient access, room and ability to circulate around the house, space, reducing dependence on others and preserving privacy and dignity wherever possible.

-What might suit now might not be so suitable later on – needs can change.
+What might suit now might not be so suitable later as needs can change.
 Locality and availability of local amenities and a social life are also likely to need to be factored in as will the views of others who share (or perhaps own) the house.